jyaunches/claude_commands/README.md

 # Claude Code Commands

-A collection of custom commands for Claude Code to streamline development workflows.
-These commands provide structured approaches for common development tasks including bug fixing, specification creation, testing, and feature development.
+My personal collection of custom commands for Claude Code.

 ## Example Context

 All examples in these commands are derived from a **fictitious weather agent application** that provides weather forecasts, alerts, and location-based services.
-This consistent example context helps demonstrate how the commands work without being tied to any specific real project.
+This demonstrates how the commands work without being tied to any specific real project.

 ## Commands